storj/docs/app/(docs)/object-mount/user-guides/extraopts/page.md

 +-----------------------------------+------------------------------------------------------------------------------------------------------------+
 ```

 Note that AWS KMS keys are required only for writing encrypted objects.
 Reading of encrypted objects does not require the corresponding KMS key to be specified.
-Furthermore, only one of {code}`--sse-write-c-key` and {code}`--sse-kms-key-id` options can be enabled at a time.
-To use encryption with alternate paths the corresponding {code}`ALT_AWS_S3OPTIONS` environment variable must be set.
+Furthermore, only one of `--sse-write-c-key` and `--sse-kms-key-id` options can be enabled at a time.
+To use encryption with alternate paths the corresponding `ALT_AWS_S3OPTIONS` environment variable must be set.

 ### SSE in Google Cloud Storage